 ** Inspirational Thoughts, Prayers, Videos and Music

-** A little HUMOUR
+** And a little HUMOUR

-ST. MARY’S CHURCH — NAME THE BELLS CONTEST
+ST. MARY’S CHURCH — NAME THE BELLS CONTEST — AND THE WINNER IS… Dyllahn Kierzak, a grade 5 student at Holy Spirit School!!

 PARISH GIVING— Our monthly expenses such as Mortgage (Interest and Principal), Diocesan support, Insurance premiums, Utilities, Operations & Maintenance and Payroll, continue as normal.
 With the cancellation of Masses, our weekly collections INCOME has and will continue to drop significantly.
 Collections make up the majority of the funds required to offset our monthly costs and disruptions to this revenue stream will have significant long-term financial effects on the Parish.